 The Family and Consumer Sciences UI Extension Educators offer a Master Food Preserving Class each year.
-The Bannock County Extension office will be hosting this class in March 2014.
 If you would like to see the Youtube presentation from 2013 class in Bingham County click on the link “Youtube presentation”.

 Explore our food preservation publications and learn how to keep you and your family safe.

 Artisan Bread Class

 UI Extension, Bannock County is offering “Artisan Bread” classes.
 We have had such an overwhelming response that we would like to offer this class in the near future.
 If you are interested in signing up, please call 208-236-7310.
 The fee is just $5.00 to cover class supplies.
 Please bring a covered bowl.
 There will be lots of samples to take home!